fastapi/fastapi/docs/tutorial/query-params-str-validations.md

-**FastAPI** allows you to declare additonal information and validation for your parameters.
+**FastAPI** allows you to declare additional information and validation for your parameters.

 Let's take this application as example: